agrc/gis.utah.gov/about/policy/data-sharing-agreement/index.md

 `<Four different levels of getting agreement/acknowledgement, from easiest to most onerous>`

-In order to ~~emulate the automatic EULAs of big, powerful software companies~~ reduce the friction of adding data to the SGID, by completing a [Porter issue](https://github.com/agrc/porter/issues) to submit your data to the SGID, you agree to this Data Sharing Agreement.
+In order to ~~emulate the automatic EULAs of big, powerful software companies~~ reduce the friction of adding data to the SGID, by submitting a [Porter issue](https://github.com/agrc/porter/issues) to submit your data to the SGID, you consent to this Data Sharing Agreement.
+In cases where UGRC submits the Porter issue on your behalf, UGRC will contact you via email to get your consent to this agreement.

 —OR—